-- 1. Grant award request may not exceed \$130,000 per organization. - 2.
-No more than two applications may be submitted by a single organization. - 3.
-Fiscal sponsors may sponsor two applications and receive up to \$130,000 plus manage up to \$130,000 for other organizations (up to 2 organizations total).
-To illustrate this, if a fiscal sponsor is identified by two organizations each asking for \$130,000, then only one of those applications can be funded.
-Alternatively, if a fiscal sponsor is identified by two organizations each asking for \$60,000, then all two applications could potentially be funded. - 4.
-Grant performance period is two years. - 5.
-Projects focus on the Cohesive Strategy and California Fire Action Plan Objectives. - 6.
-The proposed projects will address primary factors, guiding principles, and core values of the National Cohesive Strategy for Wildland Fire Management and the California Forest Action Plan.
+- 1. No more than two applications may be submitted by a single organization, and grant awards will not exceed \$200,000 per organization. - 2.
+Fiscal sponsors may submit two applications of their own, and receive up to \$200,000 for their own project(s). - 3.
+Fiscal sponsor organizations may also manage up to \$300,000 for other organizations (up to 3 organizations total).
+To illustrate this, if a fiscal sponsor is sponsoring 3 organizations each asking for \$100,000, then all three may be funded, for a total of \$300,000 plus up to 200,00 for the fiscal sponsor's own request.
+Thus, a fiscal sponsor can potentially be awarded up to \$500,000. - 4.
+Grant performance period is two years. - Projects should address the primary factors, guiding principles, and core values of the "National Cohesive Strategy for Wildland Fire Management", and the "California Forest and Rangelands: 2017 Assessment", Chapter 11.